 - Guided Tour & Art Making Project: $7 per student

 Tours are available upon request for groups of six or more (maximum 75) and with at least three weeks notice.
 Classes must be divided into smaller groups of 10-12 students.
 All tours are led by trained volunteer Museum Educators.
 We require one chaperone for every 10 students.
 No exceptions.

 The Museum is unable to provide food and snacks.
 However, schools may reserve the art studio or front porch when the tour reservation is made for bagged lunches.

 Parking is available in the Rose Hill parking lot at 63 Prospect Street.
 The Museum is wheelchair accessible.

 To schedule a school tour or outreach program and for extended tours contact Valerie Rodgers, Lead Museum Educator/Tour Coordinator at (203) 753-0381 x118 or firstname.lastname@example.org.

-To discuss other opportunities for customized programs for homeschoolers and other groups contact the Meghan Malcolm, Manager of Youth and Family Programs at (203) 753-0381 x114 or email email@example.com.
+To discuss other opportunities for customized programs for homeschoolers and other groups contact Rachel Lima, School and Family Program Director at (203) 753-0381 x114 or email email@example.com.